jonathan-al/ReduxCounter/README.md

 This project is a simple counter application built with React and Redux, designed to demonstrate the functionality of a state management system in a React application.
 Originally created with [Replit](https://replit.com), an online IDE and hosting platform.

+## 🚀 Live Demo

+You can view the live application here: [Redux Counter Demo](https://jonathan-al.github.io/ReduxCounter/)

+The demo is automatically deployed from the main branch using GitHub Pages.

 ## Description

 The Redux Counter project allows users to increment, decrement, and reset a counter, showcasing the use of React components, Redux for state management, and Tailwind CSS for styling.